Practical guidelines and manuals

 Finding books and journals in the Anet-catalogue

-In the Anet-catalogue, you can choose between the options 'Quick search,' 'Simple search,' and 'Advanced search'.
+In the Anet-catalogue, you can choose between the options 'Search' and 'Advanced search'.
 Only the results that are in bold are available in the University Library Hasselt.
 The screen with the full description of a title clearly indicates in which library(ies) the book or journal can be found and provides the precise shelf location.

 If the electronic version is available in full text for UHasselt, the link will be displayed.
 If the printed version is available in the University Library, the shelf number indicating the exact location on our shelves will also be shown.